dvbuilds/saarthi/README.md

-# DocuMind
+# Saarthi

-DocuMind is a web application that helps users interact with PDF documents more efficiently.
+Saarthi is a web application that helps users interact with PDF documents more efficiently.
 Instead of manually searching through long PDFs, users can upload a document, view it in the browser, and ask questions about its content.

 ## Features